PrachodK/StockSentiment/README.md

 ## IMPORTANT

-*To run the app you must write your own OpenAI API Key in the app.py file*
+*To run the app you must put your own OpenAI API Key in the app.py file*

 *To run the app you must put your database information (hostname, username, password, port) into the server.js file*